Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/hotel-x-credentials.md

 ### Client☑️

-A client refers to a Party that buys accommodation services through the Hotel-X API implementation.
-Client codes remain consistent throughout all TravelgateX implementations and they are used to identify the business that is making the request and to confirm that they have a configuration assigned to it.
+A Client is a tag or label that Buyers use to categorize their traffic.
+The client is the entity that purchases accommodation services via the Hotel-X API.
+These codes also ensure that the business has a designated configuration assigned to it.

 It is possible to have multiple client codes, for instance, in order to differentiate traffic between B2B and B2C credentials (e.g., client_b2b, client_b2c).
 As all accesses are compatible with any of your client codes, it is important to use the appropriate one according to your needs.
 You can find this information in your [Connections Settings](/kb/connections/api-settings/connections-settings).